kennethcarnes/azure-view/README.md

 - Sensative or secret values that pertain to infrastructure are stored in Azure Key vault

-- Non-sensative parameter values that pertain to pertain to infrastructure are stored in `main.bicep`
+- Non-sensative parameter values that pertain to infrastructure are stored in `main.bicep`

+## Security

+After deployment is complete, a runner exectures the `set-permission.ps1` script.
+This script assigns scoped permissions to the system assigned managed identity of the Azure Function.